-- i) to review and comment on the self-assessment checklist; - ii) to participate in a dedicated stakeholder meeting with governmental experts from the reviewing States parties during country visit. - iii) during these consultations, to address issues such as its role in the fight against corruption in the specific country under review and identification of government projects or processes where solicitation has occurred or is likely to occur.
+• To review and comment on the self-assessment checklist.

+- To participate in a dedicated stakeholder meeting with governmental experts from the reviewing States parties during country visit. - During these consultations, to address issues such as its role in the fight against corruption in the specific country under review and identification of government projects or processes where solicitation has occurred or is likely to occur.